TheMrWest/ProjZ/README.md

 # ProjZ
-A simple asynchronous library for interaction with Project Z
+A asynchronous library for interaction with Project Z

 ## Installation
  ```commandline